car through France - the main routes for driving to the south or west

 operation by 2014.
 Also see Speed cameras

-► ► French Breathalyzer law (the farce ends)
+► ► French Breathalyzer law (French farce ?)

-application of the controversial new breathalyzer law has been
+application of the controversial new breathalyzer law had been

 postponed sine die